 What I meant to say was welcome to the page about my family.
 That's better.

 But we come from parents that had the same values, same life's goals, and the same views on life.
-We are both adopted; she was raised by a couple from the south (specifically Texas and North Carolina) and I was raised by wolves.
+We are both adopted; she was raised by a couple from the South (specifically Texas and North Carolina) and I was raised by wolves.
 Actually, ducks...
 University of Oregon Ducks!

-We became friends immediately and have remaind so for the 22+ years we have been together.
+We became friends immediately and have remaind so for the 31+ years we have been together.

 We used to have a nice, big guest room (12 x 24-feet) with a sewing machine in it.
 Then it became an arts and crafts room that managed to still allow for a guest bed.
 Now there isn't even a bed in it.
 It's filled with yarn, fabric, knitting and sewing machines, video tapes and books.
 And computers and printers and such.

 In 1993, Patty took good advantage of being laid off of her job after ten years at Apple Computer, by using the time to rediscover sewing and knitting and to discover other crafts.
-To support her habits, Patty consulted at Apple, doing everything from program marketing to online customer service.
+To support her habits, Patty continued consulting at Apple, doing everything from program marketing to online customer service.

-Patty is also did some work with a growing internet software and service company called Open Door Systems, Inc., providing marketing and office support.
-She became a FileMaker Pro database Queen and Guru.
+Over the years Patty has also done some work with a growing internet software and service company called Open Door Systems, Inc., providing marketing and office support.
+Now, she works a grueling 20-40 hours a month for an internet marketing company creating email informational and marketing materials.

 You'll need Quicktime installed in your browser to view this